AzeemIdrisi/PhoneSploit-Pro/README.md

 * Uninstall an app.
 * List all installed apps in target device.
 * Restart/Reboot the target device to `System`, `Recovery`, `Bootloader`, `Fastboot`.
+* __Hack Device Completely__ :
+  - Automatically fetch `IP Address` to create payload.
-* __Hack Device Completely__ : Automatically create a payload using `msfvenom`, install it, and run it in target device, then automatically launch and setup __Metasploit-Framework__ to get a `meterpreter` session.
+  - Automatically create a payload using `msfvenom`, install it, and run it on target device.
+  - Then automatically launch and setup __Metasploit-Framework__ to get a `meterpreter` session.

-Getting a meterpreter session means the device is completely hacked using Metasploit-Framework, and you can do anything with it.
+  - Getting a `meterpreter` session means the device is completely hacked using Metasploit-Framework, and you can do anything with it.

 * List all files and folders of the target devices.
 * Copy all WhatsApp Data to computer.